Memories of a Lifetime

 The central portrait is 8 X 10 inches.

-The surrounding photos are all sized for common frames, and were delivered as separate files, in addition to the collage file.
+and were delivered as separate files, in addition to the collage file.

 Each of the pictures got considerable retouching, but the end result is very satisfying.